mishu11/RevolveAssignment/README.md

 # RevolveAssignment
-All the files that are starting from python word is related to Python Assignment 1 File which had a name SQL had the solution of SQL questions.
+All the files that are starting from python word is related to Python Assignment/n File which had a name SQL had the solution of SQL questions.